Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 > TASK [../roles/repository : Notify alfresco content service] *****************
 > fatal: [repository_1]: FAILED! => {"changed": false, "elapsed": 300, "msg": "Timeout when waiting for 192.168.0.126:5432"}

-Either disable the firewall completely or refer to the [ports configuration](#tcp-port-configuration) section for what ports need to be accessible.
+Either disable the firewall completely or refer to the [firewall](firewall-configuration) and [ports configuration](#tcp-port-configuration) sections for what ports need to be accessible.

 Presuming you are using `firewalld` the following example commands can be used to open a port, replacing `<port-number>` with the approriate number or replacing `<service-name>` with a well know service name e.g. "http".